EliassHB7/Automation/README.md

 df.to_csv('automated python.csv',encoding = 'utf-8-sig', index=False)
 files.download('automated python.csv')

-## The file is now downloaded on your hard drive computer
+## The file is now downloaded on your hard drive computer as CSV